patricklafrance/wmfnext-shell/README.md

 Independent modules can use the `registerNavigationItems()` function to tell the host application which navigation items should be rendered for their pages.

-A navigation item must have a `to` and a `content` prop.
-The `content` prop can be a string value or a React element.
-Providing a React element as the `content` prop can help with more complex scenarios or even for simple usecase like providing an icon and text pair as it's done in this example for the "Static1/Page 1" navigation item.
+A navigation item must have a `to` and `content` props.
+The `content` prop can be a `string` value or a `React element`.

-Let's focus on the navigation items registered by the static module ("static-1 - register.tsx") as there are many "special" cases there.
+Let's focus on the navigation items registered by the static module (_"static-1 - register.tsx"_) as there are many "special" cases shown there.

-The first thing to notice is that "Static1/Page 3" as a `priority` prop.
+The first thing to notice is that _"Static1/Page 3"_ as a `priority` prop.
 The `priority` props allow a module to have a say in the order at which the navigation item will be rendered.
 The higher the priority, the highest the navigation item will be rendered.
 Still, the priority will only hint the host application about the module preference.
-It's still up to the host application to choose the final rendering order of the navigation item.
+It's up to the host application to choose the final rendering order of the navigation items.

-The second thing to notice is that "Static1/Page 2" has a `children` prop containing nested navigation items.
-A navigation items tree structure can have an infinite number of level, it's up to you and the the host application ability to parse the tree structure correctly.
+The second thing to notice is that _"Static1/Page 2"_ has a `children` prop containing nested navigation items.
+A navigation items tree structure can have an infinite number of levels, it's up to you and the host application ability to parse the tree structure correctly.
 In this example, only 2 levels are configured.

-Going back to "Static1/Page 3", you'll see an `additionalProps` prop.
-This is an untyped bucket allowing you to provide contextual props to use when rendering navigation items in the host application.
+Going back to _"Static1/Page 3"_, you'll see an `additionalProps` prop.
+This is an untyped bucket allowing you to provide any number of contextual props to use later when rendering the navigation items in the host application.

-The last thing to cover are the `style` and `target` props defined for "Static1/Page 1".
+The last thing to cover in this section are the `style` and `target` props defined for _"Static1/Page 1"_.
 A navigation items support any props supported by a [React router Link component](https://reactrouter.com/en/main/components/link), including those 2.

 👉 Now, update the host application root layout to render the navigation items registered by the modules.